mtingers/malscan/README.md

 ## Description

-malscan consists of a set of rules (rules.cfg) to be run against files that will detect possible malware, backdoors, and other related hacks that are often seen with outdated Wordpress, Joomla, etc, installs.
+malscan consists of a set of rules (rules.cfg) crafted to detect possible malware, backdoors, and other related hacks that are often seen with outdated Wordpress, Joomla, etc, installs.

 ## Usage